 - Losing Sales and Customers Badly executed videos fail to engage viewers.
 When your potential customer doesn’t watch the video and closes it right away, your message doesn’t get conveyed and so you lose a potential sale and a customer.
-Drop in sales lower your chances of generating revenue, thereby reducing your business profitability.
+A drop in sales lowers your chances of generating revenue, thereby reducing your business profitability.